AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-data/email-link-performance-report.md

 >[!NOTE]
 >
->This report will show "malformed link" when invalid/empty links are added to emails.
+>This report will show "malformed link" when invalid/empty links are added to an email.
 If you see this message, [check the HTML source](/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/edit-an-emails-html.md) in the email editor for empty links or tokens that do not populate a full link.

 >[!TIP]
 >